menu

 Demographics

-The percentage of people in Woodbridge who are college-educated is somewhat higher than the average US community of 21.84%: 28.41% of adults in Woodbridge have at least a bachelor's degree.
+The overall education level of Woodbridge is somewhat higher than in the average US city of 21.84%: 27.59% of adults 25 and older in the town have at least a bachelor's degree.

 Woodbridge is a very ethnically-diverse town.
 The people who call Woodbridge home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Woodbridge residents report their race to be White, followed by Asian.
 Woodbridge also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 22.25% of the town’s residents.
-Important ancestries of people in Woodbridge include German, Irish, English, European, and Czech.
+People of Hispanic or Latino origin account for 23.49% of the town’s residents.
+Important ancestries of people in Woodbridge include German, Irish, English, Czech, and Italian.

 The most common language spoken in Woodbridge is English.
 Other important languages spoken here include Spanish and Urdu.